sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 ## **Sourcing best practices**

-- COMING SOON: to source passive candidates, the Recruiter & Hiring Manager follows best sourcing practices in LinkedIn Recruiter
+- To source passive candidates, the Recruiter and Hiring Manager follows best sourcing practices in LinkedIn Recruiter.

+Click [here](how_to_be_a_sourcer_at_sourcegraph.md) to read about sourcing best practices and how a sourcer partners with a Recruiter and Hiring Manager.

 ## **Outreach best practices**